 It is important not to oversimplify this issue.
 Sometimes litigation is necessary.
 However, if franchisees and franchisors do their due diligence up front and maintain a strong relationship, they will quickly realize that they have more in common than they do differences.

-As I suggested in my last blog post, a franchise is a partnership.
+A franchise is a partnership.
 There are mutual responsibilities of both franchisors and franchisees in the partnership.
 I realize that this is contrary to what many franchise owners believe; a good relationship between franchisee and franchisor requires both parties to work on the relationship.

 How Franchisors Can Help